mattermost/mattermost/webapp/README.md

 ## npm Workspaces

 To interact with a workspace using npm, such as to add a dependency or run a script, use the `--workspace` (or `--workspaces`) flag.
 This can be done when using built-in npm commands such as `npm add` or when running scripts.
-These should be done from this folder without cding into any of the package directories.
+Those commands should be run from this directory.

 ```sh
 # Add a dependency to a single package